cybik/hardware-musings/README.md

       ```
 * Barring that, give up, install dumb windows in a VM, device-assign the SMBus i2cs into the VM and see if the driver signaling can be intercepted?

+## Things I criticize

+* Honestly just the UEFIBIOS configuration being barren.
+The Prometheus XVII's instruction manual shows more menus and options, the XVI looks really oversimplified in comparison.
+Maybe that's a choice?
+I dunno.

 ## Misc

+### General Info

+At time of writing, I'm installing Pop! on this computer, specifically the 21.10 version.
+Other specific details:
+* Custom partition schema with a boot partition separate from /
+  * This is to work around casefold format issues - Grub, rEFInd and gummiboot can't/won't access a casefold ext4 partition yet.
+* Manually did /recovery but configured it at install in the partition setup, and it actually set the recovery partition up.
+Imagine my surprise.

 ### Hardware Info